-The Flemish Waterways started in 1995 with an extensive monitoring and research program to evaluate effects on the environment from major operations on the rivers Sea Scheldt and Rupel (Belgium).
+The Flemish Waterways started in 1995 with an extensive monitoring and research program to evaluate effects on the environment and ecosystems from major operations on the rivers Sea Scheldt and Rupel (Belgium).
 This Monitoring and Research Program (OMES in short) consists of several parts which are executed by different research teams with international scientists.
 At least every month, several environmental parameters are sampled on 21 fixed stations spread along the Sea Scheldt and Rupel.
 Additional every year through-tide measurement campaigns are executed.
 Within this monitoring program IMDC is responsible – since 2011 – for data collection of suspended particulate matter (SPM) and currents.

 Since 1995, a Monitoring and Research Program was launched to evaluate effects of major activities on the environment of the river Sea Scheldt.
 This program, referred as OMES, allows you to gain insight to assess effects of future developments.
 In 2009 the program was extended with the river Rupel.

 The monitoring program contains 6 different parts to determine following aspects on the rivers Sea Scheldt and Rupel:

 An additional part is to investigate the effect of water quality and tide on flood control areas (FCA's), for example in the pilot project Lippenbroek in Hamme (Flanders).
 Lippenbroek is a flood control areas with reduced tides.
 It is part of the Sigmaplan.